 Did you know that in 2021 Troy-Bilt was bought by Stanley Black+Decker?
 From 1932 up until 2021 Troy-Bilt was a privately owned family business.
 It seems that all of the brands I grew up with as a child have been eaten up by large corporations.
 Did you know that Stanley Black+Decker bought the Craftsman brand in 2017 for around $900 million?

-If you have a need for consistent tree felling of large trees then consider the Husqvarna 460 Rancher, a classic 24″ workhorse, or get the underrated Echo CS-590 saw, which we cover in this article.
-It’s an absolute bargain for a 60cc high-quality chainsaw.
+The Echo CS-590 is highly underrated Echo CS-590 and an absolute steal for a 60cc gasoline chainsaw.
 You have plenty of options.
-If you don’t find something in this article to suit your needs then I don’t know what you’re looking for.
-I’m intentionally presenting you with a diverse range of gas-powered chainsaws to ensure there’s something for everyone.
+If you don’t find something in this article to suit your needs, then I’m not sure what you’re looking for.
+I’m deliberately presenting you with a diverse range of gas-powered chainsaws to ensure there’s something for everyone.

 Best Professional Chainsaw ➤Makita EA7900PRZ2